Dave Yost: Death Penalty

 Yost supports the Death Penalty, In 2024 Yost supported moves to add nitrogen gas as a new method of execution aside from lethal injection.

 2023 East Palestine train derailment

 In mid-March 2023, about five weeks after the train derailment in East Palestine, Ohio, Yost announced a 58-count civil damages lawsuit against Norfolk Southern for its "glaring negligence" and prioritizing profits over communities' safety.
+Although the federal government and the plaintiffs settled their cases, Yost had not joined the settlement and the litigation remained ongoing as of March 2026.

+Human trafficking operations

+In January 2025, Yost announced a new partnership between Truckers Against Trafficking and TravelCenters of America to train truck drivers to identify and report human trafficking.
+In May that year, during an ongoing investigation run by Yost's office, eight women were charged with operating a human trafficking ring in illicit massage parlors.
+A few months later, in September, Yost announced that 135 individuals in Ohio seeking to buy sex were arrested in a statewide human trafficking operation called Operation Next Door.
+At the end of 2025, Yost said he had doubled the number of Human Trafficking Task Forces in Ohio.

 Social media antitrust investigation

 In September 2019, Yost was one out of nine state attorneys general that launched an antitrust investigation into Facebook and Google, to investigate whether or not they were stifling competition in their respective fields.

 Voting laws

 Yost was sued by a coalition of civil rights groups, including the A. Philip Randolph Institute, the state NAACP chapter, and the Ohio Organizing Collaborative, in February 2024 after his second rejection of a petition for a proposed constitutional amendment, entitled the Ohio Voters Bill of Rights, that would appear on the ballot in the 2024 elections.
 The amendment would introduce the automatic registration of voters, discard recent additions to voter identification requirements, and increase ballot drop boxes.
 After rejecting the first petition in December 2023, Yost's office rejected it for a second time the following month, finding that the amendment's title was "highly misleading and misrepresentative" of its content.
+Yost later approved the measure after the state Supreme Court ruled that the title was not part of the statutory analysis.